danieljf24/w2vv/README.md

 * **pydot** for keras visualization
 * **tensorboard_logger** for tensorboard visualization

-We have used virtualenv to setup a deep learning workspace that supports keras with TensorFlow backend.
+We used virtualenv to setup a deep learning workspace that supports keras with TensorFlow backend.
 Run the following script to install the required packages.
 ```shell
 virtualenv --system-site-packages ~/w2vv